Thank you for reading our post, please rate this article at the end.

 What Is Line Strength?

 So fishing line strength is the quantity of stress a line can.
-The stress is measured in terms of pounds per unit.
+The tension is measured in terms of pounds per unit.
 The strength of a fishing line is typically indicated on its label.
 It is usually written something like a “10-lb test”.
 This is read as a 10-pound test.

 For example, experienced anglers use the 4-pound test strength lines to catch trout because trout averagely weighs 4 pounds.